raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 To upload your program simply, open the link and either drag and drop, or select, your main.py file and click run.
 The Replay tool will run your program in full, and show you the images and data you have captured, along with any files that your program outputs.

-**Make sure your program has an output with your final speed estimate in kms (kilometres per second).**
 --- /collapse ---